hyxos/www.tzi.cards/content/games/tu-tzi/game-play/index.md

 | Unity Trine                   |  30   |
 | Unity Square                  |  50   |

 [*Special Hand*](formations#special-hands "Special Hands")  are even more difficult to pull off and therefore worth even more points!
-If you are able to create one of these formations during gameplay, they have the additional benefit of protecting you from Tǔ Zǐ at the end of the game.
+If you are able to create one of these formations during gameplay, they have the additional benefit of protecting you from Tu Tzi at the end of the game.

 In fact, you can potentially win the game in *one round* if you get that most special of special hands: [*Elemental Imperium*](formations#elemental-imperium "Elemental Imperium")!